Bugs can be a nuisance in your lawn!

 How to get rid of lawn grubs, beetles and pests

 To get rid of lawn grubs and other pests, an application of insecticide is necessary.
 Depending on the severity of the infestation, you may need more than one application.
+There are a few different products on the market, we recommend Acelepryn GR, Grub Guard or Amgrow Patrol.

 2 ways to apply insecticide on your lawn